risk-first/website/_posts/2019-03-22-Twitter-Cards.md

 I'm not the best at Social Media... like a lot of people I'm giving Facebook the swerve completely these days.
 However, I set up a Twitter account [@risk_first](https://twitter.com/risk_first) to post articles, and I've also been posting on LinkedIn and Hacker News.

 Turns out, there's quite a lot you can do to improve the presentation of posts on Twitter.
-Now, when you post a Risk First article on there, it'll use the Twitter Card to display a summary of the post, which looks like this:
+Now, when you post a Risk-First article on there, it'll use the Twitter Card to display a summary of the post, which looks like this:

 <img width="585" alt="Screenshot 2019-03-22 at 10 11 38" src="https://user-images.githubusercontent.com/568673/54815950-00da9180-4c8b-11e9-8743-e0514482f5cc.png">

 This was pretty hard to get right.
 You have to have a 2:1 aspect ratio in the images, which can be a pain - if you don't, Twitter crops the image in usually a not-helpful way.
 I used Kite9 (my diagramming software) to produce an image for each post.

-The [Risk First Website](https://riskfirst.org) uses GitHub's built-in [Jekyll](https://jekyllrb.com) static-site generator, so I was able to generate the Twitter Cards using the Jekyll metadata on each article.
+The [Risk-First Website](https://riskfirst.org) uses GitHub's built-in [Jekyll](https://jekyllrb.com) static-site generator, so I was able to generate the Twitter Cards using the Jekyll metadata on each article.

 Then, I use [Jekyll SEO Tag](https://jekyll.github.io/jekyll-seo-tag/) to set the header information on the HTML page: